-We somewhat naively booked our first cruise not long after Will was born and well before we had traveled enough with him to have an idea of what to expect.
-A few weeks before the cruise I was going into panic mode (even more than my usual pre-trip stressing) when I found out that the ship didn’t have a baby pool and Will wasn’t allowed in the regular pool when he LOVES the water.
-It turned out, my stressing was for nothing and we all had an amazing time, especially Will.
+We somewhat naively booked our first cruise not long after our son was born and well before we had traveled enough with him to have an idea of what to expect.
+A few weeks before the cruise I was going into panic mode, even more than my usual pre-trip stressing.
+I found out that the ship didn’t have a baby pool and our 13-month old wasn’t allowed in the regular pool when he LOVES the water.
+It turned out, my stressing was for nothing and we all had an amazing time, especially our little guy.

-Since this was my first time on a cruise, I wouldn’t consider myself an expert by any means, but I did learn several things about cruising with a 13 month old.
-Here are my top ten tips on cruising with a baby/ young toddler (in no particular order):
+Since this was my first time on a cruise, I wouldn’t consider myself an expert by any means.
+We did learn several things about cruising with a baby though, including a few things we’d do differently.
+Keep reading for my top ten tips on cruising with a baby or toddler (in no particular order).

 Some additional info on Royal Babies programs: